-Have an upcoming cruise?
+Have an upcoming Caribbean cruise?
 Not sure what to pack and what to leave at home?
-Here’s an overview on what I packed for our recent 7-night Caribbean cruise.
+Here’s an overview of my Caribbean Cruise Outfits that I packed for our 7-night Caribbean cruise.

 I found the main dining room to be extremely relaxed with what they allowed cruisers to wear.
 So don’t stress out too much when putting together outfits.
 Also, try to reuse clothes–as long as they aren’t dirty or stinky.

 Sunday: Drive down and leave port, casual dining

 Day: Comfy romper (from Sideline Sass Boutique) with sandals